Did somebody say cookies?

 Q: Does this program cover my liability if I’m taking my friends, family, or significant other fishing?

-A: Our program is for guiding operations only, it does not cover private/pleasure use.
+A: No. Our program is for guiding operations only, it does not cover private/pleasure use.

 Q: Do you offer a lower deductible on property coverage?